pyDraco9/Trove-duplicate-item-Bug/README.md

 But you can use an empty account to copy and trade to others for profit,

 For example: Frosty Treasure Box, diggsly.

+A month ago, the price of crystal pinata was only 5000, because this is also a copy.
+But now there is no one in the market to copy crystal pinata, but it is not sure whether it has been banned like Megaflux Tank.